university-of-york/uoy-app-course-search/README.md

 ## TroubleShooting

 ### Logs
 Logs for the application can be found in CloudWatch.
-Open CloudWatch from the AWS Management console and click on `Log groups`.
+As an ESG AWS user for the relevant environment, open CloudWatch from the AWS Management console and click on `Log groups`.
 The group name is `/aws/lambda/uoy-app-course-search-v1-server`.

 This is the place to check if the application is experiencing weird errors, for example
 ```